shoaiblatif22/clinic-management-system/README.md

     - Interactive charts for real-time analytics (e.g., using Chart.js or D3.js).

 - **Role-Based Access Control (RBAC)**:
-    - Limit access to certain features based on user roles.🔄
+    - Limit access to certain features based on user roles.✅
     - Admins have full access, while staff may have restricted permissions.🔄

 - **System Logs and Monitoring**: